Which Sealant Should I Use?

-Seam Grip is a waterproof seam sealer that is permanent and cures in 8-10 hours.
-It is ideal for use on natural fabrics, leather, vinyl, waterproof laminates, PVC and synthetic fabrics including polyurethane, nylon, neoprene and rubber.
-Seam Grip is unaffected by heat or solvents and will typically outlast the fabric it is applied to.
+Seam Grip WP is a waterproof seam sealer that is permanent and cures in 8-10 hours.
+A 1 oz tube will seal up to 12 feet of seams, making it ideal for 2-3 person tents and rainflies.
+It will bond with nylon, polyester, canvas, leather, vinyl (PVC), waterproof laminates, and rubber.
+Seam Grip WP is unaffected by heat or solvents and will typically outlast the material it is applied to.

-Seam Sure is a water-based seam sealer that cures in 4-6 hours.
-Seam Sure is specifically formulated to seal seams on larger family-sized tents and easily glides over big areas of material with its unique applicator brush.
-Seam Sure does not have the permanency that Seam Grip has and can be broken down by solvents if necessary.
+Seam Grip FC is a water-based seam sealer that cures in 2 hours.
+Seam Grip FC seals up to 60 feet of seams on tents and tarps of all sizes, and easily glides over big areas of material with its unique applicator brush.
+Seam Grip FC does not have the permanency that Seam Grip WP has and can be broken down by solvents if necessary.

 IMPORTANT NOTE: Many manufacturers will offer "silicone-treated" fabrics to keep clothing and gear lightweight and waterproof.
 However, unlike true silnylon fabrics that have silicone infused into the fabric, these silicone-treated fabrics typically have a silicone coating on only one side (outside) and a polyurethane coating on the other (inside).
 If you are unsure which side of your gear has been coated with silicone, contact the manufacturer.
 Once you know which side is which, you can treat accordingly.